 "It might sound crazy, but the modern mullet worn by celebrities such as Miley Cyrus and Barbie Ferreira is making a major comeback," celebrity hairstylist Justine Marjan tells us.
 "This look is shaggy, edgy, easy to style, and can be cut to work with your natural hair texture."

-"As salons start to reopen, everyone is ready for a big chop, and the classic lob isn’t going anywhere," Marjan predicts.
+"When salons started to reopen, everyone was ready for a big chop, and the classic lob isn’t going anywhere," Marjan predicts.
 "We’re seeing versions that range from the chin to the collarbones and lots of straight variations that are worn behind the ears."
 Marjan suggests looking to celebrities such as Dua Lipa and Olivia Culpo for inspiration.

-"This cut will be going strong for the rest of 2020 due to its ease and versatility," adds celebrity hairstylist Cynthia Alvarez.
+"This cut will be going strong due to its ease and versatility," adds celebrity hairstylist Cynthia Alvarez.
 "It’s a great option for people who want shorter length hair but still want the option of pulling it up and off their face.
 It can be worn straight or wavy and can even be worn in a cute half-up style."

 "A face-framing fringe is the perfect transitional haircut to get you through the seasons," explains Marjan.
 "This cut draws attention to the eyes, opens up the cheekbones, and is perfect for growing out that DIY fringe you cut during quarantine."